tidymodels/stacks/README.md

 ![](man/figures/coefs.png)

-These stacking coefficients decide then which sub-models will be ensemble members—sub-models with non-zero stacking coefficients are then fitted, altogether making up a `model_stack` object.
+These stacking coefficients determine which candidate ensemble members will become ensemble members.
+Candidates with non-zero stacking coefficients are then fitted on the whole training set, altogether making up a `model_stack` object.

 ![](man/figures/class_model_stack.png)